Jean-François Champollion: Early life and education

 To continue his studies, Champollion wanted to go to Paris, Grenoble offering few possibilities for such specialized subjects as ancient languages.
 His brother thus stayed in Paris from August to September that same year, so as to seek his admission in a specialized school.
+Around this time, he learned Classical Chinese, Avestan, Middle Persian, and the Persian language.
 Before leaving however Champollion presented, on 1 September 1807, his Essay on the Geographical Description of Egypt before the Conquest of Cambyses before the Academy of Grenoble whose members were so impressed that they admitted him to the Academy six months later.

 From 1807 to 1809, Champollion studied in Paris, under Silvestre de Sacy, the first Frenchman to attempt to read the Rosetta stone, and with orientalist Louis-Mathieu Langlès, and with Raphaël de Monachis who was now in Paris.
 Here he perfected his Arabic and Persian, in addition to the languages that he had already acquired.
 He was so immersed in his studies that he took up the habit of dressing in Arab clothing and calling himself Al Seghir, the Arab translation of le jeune.
 He divided his time between the College of France, the Special School of Oriental Languages, the National Library where his brother was a librarian and the Commission of Egypt, the institution in charge of publishing the findings of the Egyptian expedition.
 In 1808, he first began studying the Rosetta stone, working from a copy made by the Abbé de Tersan.
 Working independently he was able to confirm some of the readings of the demotic previously made by Johan David Åkerblad in 1802, finally identifying the Coptic equivalents of fifteen demotic signs present on the Rosetta stone.

 In 1810, he returned to Grenoble to take up a seat as joint professor of Ancient History at the newly reopened Grenoble University.
 His salary as an assistant professor at Grenoble was fixed at 750 francs, a quarter of the salary received by full professors.

 Never well off and struggling to make ends meet, he also suffered since youth from chronically bad health, including gout and tinnitus.
 His health first began to deteriorate during his time in Paris, where the dank climate and unsanitary environment did not agree with him.